peterlamar/engineering-leader/README.md

-# Hi, I'm Peter

-This serves as a brief introduction to a set of proposed values and goals.
-However,
+# Engineering Leadership

+This is a beginning set of knowledge for leading engineers in an organization.
+This can never encompase everything but can at least be an opinionated and useful place to start on the path to do so.

 * This reflects broad generalizations and does not replace getting to know each other through 1:1s, day-to-day chats, etc.
-* I am interested in continually iterating these beliefs and influences.
-Constructive feedback is always welcome.
+* Constructive feedback is always welcome.
-* I am always learning and growing, if you observe that I am not living out one of these ideas please let me know.

-## As a Manager
+## As a Leader or Manager

-A Manager/leader in an organization should seek to emulate the following:
+A leader in an organization should seek to emulate the following:

 1. Seeks to serve those who they manage and place the needs of the team before their own.
 2. Practices '[Extreme Ownership](https://www.amazon.com/Extreme-Ownership-U-S-Navy-SEALs-ebook/dp/B00VE4Y0Z2)'.
 A leader is always responsible and must own any mistake or shortcoming of the team. i.e. "There are no bad teams; just bad leaders"